amandamurray2021/Programming/README.md

 Sweigart, Al. Automate the Boring Stuff with Python: Practical Programming for Total Beginners.
 2nd ed., No Starch Press Inc., 245 8th Street, San Francisco, CA 94103, 2015, http://files.urpdfs.com/automate-the-boring-stuff-with-python.pdf

-#### squareroot.py
+### squareroot.py
 This program accepts an input of a positive floating point number.

 It outputs an approximation of it's square root using a created function called 'sqrt' to do so.

-It does not use the built-in functions x**.5 or math.sqrt(x).

-It is based on the Newton method of estimating square roots.
+It does not use the built-in functions x**.5 or math.sqrt(x) and it is based on the Newton method of estimating square roots.

-Although I did find some references on this topic, I was unable to find a method of performing this within my coding capabilities.
+Although I did research Newton's method, I was unable to translate it from a mathematical equation to code in order to approximate the square root of the floating point number.

 #### Works cited
 Kong, Qingkai, et al. Python Programming and Numerical Methods: A Guide for Engineers and Scientists.
 1st ed., Cambridge, Massachusetts, Academic Press, 2020, pythonnumericalmethods.berkeley.edu/notebooks/chapter19.04-Newton-Raphson-Method.html.

-“Python Dates.”
-W3Schools, Refsnes Data, www.w3schools.com/python/python_datetime.asp.
-Accessed 15 Apr.
+“Python Functions.”
+W3Schools, Refsnes Data, www.w3schools.com/python/python_functions.asp.
+Accessed 16 Apr.
 2021.

-“Python Lists.”
-W3Schools, Refsnes Data, www.w3schools.com/python/python_lists.asp.
-Accessed 14 Apr.
-2021.
+“Python Modules.”
+W3Schools, Refsnes Data, www.w3schools.com/python/python_modules.asp.
+Accessed 16 Apr.

-Sturtz, John.
-“Lists and Tuples in Python.”
-Real Python, realpython.com/python-lists-tuples.
-Accessed 14 Apr.
 2021.

 VanderPlas, Jake.
 A Whirlwind Tour of Python.
 1st ed., 1005 Gravenstein Highway North, Sebastopol, CA 95472, O’Reilly Media, Inc, 2016, jakevdp.github.io/WhirlwindTourOfPython/06-built-in-data-structures.html.